thingwave/ahctl/README.md

 ahctl$ make all
 ```

 ### ARM64
-To compile for 64-bit ARM based platforms such as Raspberry Pi, issue the following command:
+To compile for 64-bit ARM based platforms (such as Raspberry Pi), issue the following command:
 ```
 ahctl$ make all-arm64
 ```